 Losing a family member in an accident caused by someone else’s carelessness is devastating.
 While nothing can replace the loss of a loved one, receiving compensation for economic losses related to their passing can help relieve stress and allow your family to mourn and get closure.

 A Melbourne wrongful death lawyer at our firm could help surviving loved ones put together an effective civil case on behalf of the decedent.
-Let one of our personal injury attorneys assist your family through this challenging time.
+Let one of our caring personal injury attorneys assist your family through this challenging time.

 Not every accidental death constitutes a wrongful death.
 According to Florida Statutes §768.19, a death is considered wrongful when it is the result of another person or entity’s misconduct or negligence.